Ruby on Rails 🚇

 Engines

-Engines are built-in into Ruby on Rails; even the Rails::Application inherit from Rails::Engine.
+Engines are built-in into Ruby on Rails; even the Rails::Application inherits from Rails::Engine.
 The team uses engines to split large monolithic applications into sub-sets of mini-applications.
 The main benefits:

 • Separation of concerns with clear boundary definitions between domain objects.
-Even asset manifest files (CSS and JS) are split resulting into better performance and easier maintenance with direct dependencies.
+Even asset manifest files (CSS and JS) are split resulting in better performance and easier maintenance with direct dependencies.

 • Force developers to architect/design the domain objects instead of grouping everything into one main app folder.